robot-house/node-express-boilerplate/README.md

 # node-express-boilerplate

 Boilerplate code for Mongo/Express/Node REST service with simple JWT authentication.
-Another database implementation can be used if needed by swapping out the code for the database manager, connectDb function, and field validation.
+Another database implementation can be used if needed by swapping out the code for the database manager, connectDB function, and field validation.

 ## To setup and run: